 The purpose of the Nevada Air Monitoring Network is to provide useful and accurate information on air quality, which is used to evaluate the success of the State's air quality programs.
-To accomplish this task, the NAAQS is used to identify the criteria pollutants; CO (Carbon Monoxide), Pb (Lead), NO2 (Nitrogen Dioxide), O3 (Ozone), particulate matter (PM10 and PM{2.5}), and SO2 (Sulfur Dioxide).
+To accomplish this task, the NAAQS is used to identify the criteria pollutants: CO (Carbon Monoxide), Pb (Lead), NO2 (Nitrogen Dioxide), O3 (Ozone), particulate matter (PM10 and PM{2.5}), and SO2 (Sulfur Dioxide).
 Measuring pollutant concentrations in outdoor air and comparing the measured concentrations to corresponding standards help to classify ambient air quality status of an area as either attainment or nonattainment.
 The NAAQS is broken down into primary and secondary standards.
 Primary standards are those established to protect public health.
 Secondary standards are those established to protect the public welfare from adverse pollution effects on soils, water, vegetation, man-made materials, animals, weather, visibility, climate, property, and the economy.
 The scientific criteria upon which the standards are based are reviewed periodically by the USEPA, who may reestablish or change the standards according to its findings.
-Note that there are hundreds of compounds that are generally considered pollutants when found in ambient air but their health and welfare effects are not well enough understood for ambient standards to be defined.

 A pollutant measurement that is greater than the ambient air quality standard for its specific averaging time is called an exceedance.
 This is not necessarily a synonym for a violation; for each pollutant there are specific rules about how many exceedances are allowed in a given time period before a pattern of exceedances is considered to be a violation of the NAAQS.
-A violation may result in regulatory action to clean up the area's air.
-Exceptions are made to allow for certain limited exceedances of the standard that may occur, for example, during an unusual weather pattern.
+A violation may result in regulatory action to clean-up the area's air.
+Exceptions are made to allow for certain limited exceedances of the standard that may occur, for example, during an unusual weather pattern or wildfire (exceptional events).
 Regulatory action is typically reserved for cases where the exceedances are too large or too frequent.

 Historically, ambient air quality monitoring by BAQP has looked at trends in air quality to aid in the local planning process.
 Traffic, wood burning stoves, and growth related activities have prompted air quality monitoring in specific areas around the State.
-Data from these sites has lead to public education and outreach to communities identifying the potential health effects caused by air pollutants in the environment.
+Data from these sites has led to public education and outreach to communities identifying the potential health effects caused by air pollutants in the environment.
 Ordinances controlling surface area disturbances and other related activities that produce dust have also been implemented with the help of the monitoring sites.